 Playing with Paint Data and k-Means can be quite fun.
 Try painting the data where there are clusters, but k-means does not find them.
 Or, actually, finds the wrong ones.
-What kind of clusters are easy to find for k-means?
+What kind of clusters are easy to find for kmeans?
 Are these the kind of clusters we would actually find in real data sets?

 It is difficult to verify whether the clusters we found are "real".
 Data mining methods like clustering can serve only as hints that can help forming new hypotheses, which must make biological sense and be verified on new, independent data.
 We cannot make conclusions based only on "discovering" clusters.
+Consider a two-feature data set which we have painted in the Paint three clusters, and display the clustering in the scatterplot.